datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Freedom is the right to live as we wish. - Epictetus
+    ## We are wiser than we know. - Ralph Waldo Emerson

 ![](assets/footer.svg)